Looking for employees or how much does one employee cost

 If the employment relationship is terminated due to occupational disease or accident, the employee is entitled to a severance payment of at least 12 times the average earnings.

-Tip: Are you planning to lay off employees?
-It’s not just any job, and it pays to have the help of an experienced attorney.
+Are you planning to lay off employees?
+It’s not just any job and it pays to have the help of an experienced attorney.
 With us, you can be sure that the notice you are about to give to an employee will comply with the Labour Code.
-We will inform you in advance of the consequences of doing so and protect your rights as an employer.
-We will assess the risks and the objective of the dismissal.
-We will then prepare the notice or immediate termination of employment and give it to you for comments.

 You can take advantage of various subsidies and allowances to reduce your staff costs.
 These include:

-• Employment Agency subsidies: these subsidies are available if you offer vacancies to jobseekers under an agreement with the employment agency.
+• Jobseeker’s Allowances: these subsidies are available if you offer vacancies to jobseekers under an agreement with the Jobcentre Plus.
 The amount of the grant depends on where you offer the job and the unemployment rate in the area.

-• DisabilityEmployment Allowance: If you employ a disabled person, you can benefit from tax credits and financial contributions from the Employment Agency.
+• DisabilityEmployment Allowance: if you employ a disabled person, you can benefit from tax credits and financial contributions from the Job Centre.

-• Community service allowance: You will also receive a contribution if you employ an employee to carry out community service.
+• Community service allowance: You will also get a contribution if you take on an employee for community service.
 You can get a contribution towards wages and insurance premiums.
 However, the work must be in the public interest (e.g. maintenance of public areas)

 Are you solving a similar problem?